 - So much better than any store-bought version!

 In a jar with a tightly fitting lid (I like to use a mason jar), add all ingredients and shake vigorously to combine.
-Alternately, you can add all ingredients except the olive oil to a small mixing bowl and whisk together until well combined.
-Then continue to whisk as you slowly drizzle in the olive oil.
+Alternatively, you can add all ingredients except the olive oil to a small mixing bowl and whisk together until well combined, then continue to whisk as you slowly drizzle in the olive oil.

 - Add olive oil to the jar.